marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 If you want to pull an encrypted IPA from your iOS device, see section [8.
 Repackage an IPA](#9-repackage-an-ipa) and [iMazing](#imazing).

-To unpack e.g. `someapp.ipa` or [decrypted.ipa](#pull-a-decrypted-ipa) (preferred), run:
+To unpack e.g. `someapp.ipa` or `decrypted.ipa` (preferred), run:

 ```fundamental
 unzip decrypted.ipa
 ```

-You should now see the `Payload` directory.
+You should now see the unpacked `Payload` directory.

 ### Binary

 Navigate to `/Payload/someapp.app/` directory.
 There, you will find a binary which have the same name and no file type (i.e. `someapp`).

 Search the binary for specific keywords:

 ```bash
 rabin2 -zzzqq someapp | grep -Pi 'keyword'